-*The above product links are referrals.
-If you click through and take action, I’ll be compensated a small amount, at no extra expense to you.
+Note: This post contains affiliate links.
+If you click and take action, I will be compensated a small amount at no expense to you.

 - Draw the horizon line.
 Use a ruler to draw the boardwalk lines.

-- Draw vertical lines on the sides.
+- Draw the vertical lines on the handrails.